 South Arm is the spot for boating, fishing, beaches, views to the polar south and of course the Tasmania Aurora lights.

 The township overlooks the mouth of the Derwent Estuary and the northern entrance to D’Entrecasteaux channel.

 The Blessington Track is a scenic short coastal walk starting from the carpark adjacent to the war memorial and takes you along Jetty Road.
-It’s also suitable for bikes.

 The 4.5km South Arm Peninsula Trail, a gravel track, heads north from South Arm to Opossum Bay.
-It may be done in either direction.